Muscardine

 Muscardine is a disease of insects.
 It is caused by many species of entomopathogenic fungus.
 Many muscardines are known for affecting silkworms.
 Muscardine may also be called calcino.

 While studying muscardine in silkworms in the 19th century, Agostino Bassi found that the causal agent was a fungus.
 This was the first demonstration of the germ theory of disease, the first time a microorganism was recognized as an animal pathogen.
 There are many types of muscardine.
 They are often named for the color of the conidial layer each fungus leaves on its host.

 Black muscardine

 Black muscardine is caused by Beauveria brongniartti and Metarhizium anisopliae.

-Metarhizium species such as M. anisopliae can cause fatal disease in over 200 species of insect.
+Metarhizium anisopliae can cause fatal disease in over 200 species of insect.

 Brown muscardine

 Aspergillosis of insects can be called brown muscardine.
 Over 10 Aspergillus species can cause the disease, such as A. flavus and A. tamari.
 The conidial layer may be brownish or greenish yellow.